Taken as a whole our curriculum aims for majors to:

 - At least 1 Senior Capstone Seminar

-- Select at least one senior research seminar (HISTORY 450S-499S).
-This seminar is usually taken in the junior or senior year but may also be open to juniors.
+- Select at least one senior research seminar (HISTORY 450S-499S; specifically coded CAPSTONE SEMINAR or CAP SEM.
+Courses without the CAP SEM designation DO NOT count toward the Capstone Requirement).
+This seminar is usually taken in the junior or senior year but may also be open to sophomores.
 A 500-600 level course may be substituted for the capstone seminar if approved by the director of undergraduate studies and the course instructor.
 The senior thesis seminar (HISTORY 495S/496S) substitutes for the capstone seminar for those students enrolled.
-Independent study courses 393 or 394 may not substitute for either the gateway or the capstone seminar requirement.

 Foreign Languages: Majors interested in a particular area of study benefit from knowledge of the language of that area.
 Students who contemplate graduate work are reminded that a reading knowledge of one or more foreign languages is required.